top of page

 Each session lasts for approximately 50 minutes.
 If you are late, your consultation may still finish at the scheduled time, to be fair to other clients.

-If you do not cancel your appointment within this time period (or fail to attend) you may incur a $90 nonattendance fee.
+If you do not cancel your appointment within this time period (or fail to attend) you will incur a non-attendance fee.